СƬƵ

 Course Name: ANTH 48889 Art, Archeology, and Evolution: Exploring Caves of Paleolithic France

 Description: This course will immerse students in the art and archaeology of Paleolithic France.
 We will visit sites inhabited by both Neanderthals and Homo sapiens spanning 400,000 – 14,000 years ago.
-Our excursions will include the famous cave paintings of Lascaux and Chauvet among many lesser known but equally impressive sites.
+Our excursions will include the visiting various cave painting sites.
 Students will explore open-air sites, rock shelters, and elaborate caves.
 Students will visit several cutting-edge museums along the way while experiencing French metropolises, small towns, and the French countryside.
-The course is based in Paris but will travel by coach to visit our destinations throughout other fascinating regions France.

 *This course has an additional course fee.